Stacks in Einstein Gravity and a Stacky Equivalence of 3D Quantum Gravity with Gauge Theory: Background material

+sending a flat pseudo-Riemannian metric $g$ to the corresponding flat gauge field $A^g$.
+It should be noted that $\phi$ \emph{need not to be invertible} in the first place.

-\end{enumerate} \begin{remark} In a genuine quantum gravity, one seeks for the construction of a quantum Hilbert space by quantizing the honest moduli space $ \mathcal{E}(M) $ of solutions to the vacuum Einstein field equations on $M$.
-In the gauge theoretic formulation, on the other hand, one can actually quantize the phase space $\mathcal{M}_{flat}$ of the Chern-Simons theory associated to 2+1 dimensional gravity in the sense of the na\"{\i}ve discussion above (\cite{Wit2}, sec.
-6).
-That is, to construct a quantum theory of gravity, a possible strategy we may have is as follows: First, we translate everything into gauge theoretical framework, and view everything as a gauge theory.
-Then, one may try to "quantize" the corresponding gauge theory.
-When $\Lambda=0$, as discussed above, the 2+1 gravity corresponds to the Chern-Simons theory with gauge group $G=ISO(2,1)$.
-When $ \Lambda\neq0 $, on the other hand, one has a Chern-Simons theory with either $G=SL(2,\mathbb{R})\times SL(2;\mathbb{R})$ for $\Lambda<0$ or $G=SL(2,\mathbb{C})$ for $\Lambda>0$.
-As indicated before, analyzing the cases when $\Lambda\neq0$ is beyond the scope of the current discussion.
-In any case, however, we end up with the following question: Are the resulting theories equivalent (in some sense)? \end{remark}
+In quantum gravity, one seeks for the construction of a quantum Hilbert space by quantizing the moduli space $ \mathcal{E}(M) $ of solutions to the vacuum Einstein field equations on $M$.
+In the gauge theoretic formulation, on the other hand, one can actually quantize the phase space $\mathcal{M}_{flat}$ of the Chern-Simons theory associated to 3D gravity using the so-called \textit{geometric quantization formalism}.
+Thus, to construct quantum theory of gravity, a possible strategy one may consider is as follows: \emph{First, we translate everything into a gauge theoretical framework, and view everything as gauge theory.
+Then, one may try to ``quantize" the corresponding gauge theory.}

+When $\Lambda=0$, as discussed above, the 3D gravity corresponds to the Chern-Simons theory with gauge group $G=ISO(2,1)$.
+Then we can discuss the quantized theories.
+However, we end up with the following question: \emph{Are the resulting theories equivalent (in some sense)? } This leads to

-\begin{definition} We say that the quantum gravity is \textbf{equivalent} to gauge theory in the sense of the canonical formalism if the map $\phi$ above is an isomorphism:
+\begin{definition} We say that quantum gravity is \emph{equivalent} to gauge theory in the sense of the canonical formalism if the map $\phi$ in (\ref{map phi}) is an isomorphism.

 \end{definition}